CluedIn-io/CluedIn.Documentation/docs/020-deployment/azure/080-step-by-step-install.md

     - You must be [added as a user](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-users-azure-active-directory#add-a-new-user) in your company's Azure tenant
     - You must have the [Contributor role](https://documentation.cluedin.net/deployment/azure/aks#role-based-access-control-rbac) on the Azure Subscription you will be using for the installation.

-- Provision a Hostname for the CluedIn application, for example: cluedin-dev.companyName.com, this will be the hostname used in the remainder of the installation.
+- Provision a [hostname for the CluedIn application](https://documentation.cluedin.net/deployment/azure/dns), for example: `cluedin-dev.companyName.com`, this will be the hostname used in the remainder of the installation.
-- Purchase or generate an SSL certificate bound to *.hostname, for example: *.cluedin-dev.companyName.com.
+- Purchase or generate an [SSL certificate](https://documentation.cluedin.net/deployment/azure/certificate) bound to *.hostname, for example: *.cluedin-dev.companyName.com.
 If you choose not to use HTTPS immediately (despite its importance, especially for production environments), you can reconfigure CluedIn later to use HTTPS.
 - You own a Docker Hub account, for which you requested access to CluedIn's Docker images.
-Please contact your appointed account or partner manager if you have not gotten the access enabled yet.
+Please contact `support@cluedin.com` if you have not gotten the access enabled yet.

 ### Login to Azure